UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_05.md

 Some of the functions that we use to create arrays have the ability for us to specify them with multi-dimensions.

-`np.zeros()` is an function that accepts a tuple with the shape of our desired array.
+`np.zeros()` is a function that accepts a tuple with the shape of our desired array.

 In this case, an array with 3 rows and 4 columns.